Ovizro/Kola/README.md

 Kola module provides a fast way to convert KoiLang command to a python function call.

-Above command `#draw` will convert to calling below:
+Above command `#draw` will convert to function calling below:

 ```py
 draw(